-The earliest cinemas were opened in 1900 and since then movie theatres popped up in almost every city in the world.
+The earliest cinemas were opened in 1900, and since then, movie theatres have popped up in almost every city in the world.
 These days we no longer need to go to the cinema to watch a movie, as we can do it at home.
 However, no matter how futuristic cinematic pleasure gets, the good ol’ cinema experience will never lose its charm.

-There are some absolutely creative cinemas in the world that offer toally unique experience to its viewers.
-In today’s collection were going to cover the most creative and unusual cinemas all over the globe.
+There are some creative cinemas in the world that offer totally unique experiences to their viewers.
+In today’s collection, were going to cover the most creative and unusual cinemas all over the globe.
 Just scroll down to find out more.

 Read Also: 45 Awe-Inspiring Landmarks Around The World

 Amante is one of most breathtaking open-air cinemas in the world.
 Surrounded by rocks and stars, you can enjoy fresh popcorn and Jean Leon wines during watching a movie.

 St. George OpenAir Cinema is located in the backdrop of the popular Sydney Opera House, where the cinema experience is combined with good food, drinks, and amazing views.
 The screen is hydraulically raised to stand three stories high before a 2000-seat grandstand.

 It is one of the most creative summer open-air cinemas in London.
 Every summer, they show movies on a huge screen and surround sound.

 This movie theater is aimed to combine great films and hot tub experience.
 It’s a perfect idea to spend the night with friends.
 The tub can contain up to six people.
 They encourage you to eat, drink, play, dance, and enjoy the movie.

 The FilmnÃÂ¤chte am Elbufer is the most successful open-air cinema and concert festival in Germany with about 150,000 visitors a year.
 It is held in the summer months from June to August for a period of 60 days in Dresden on the Elbe river.